TL;DR

 Applying for life insurance in the UK is a straightforward but thorough process.

-Honesty is the best policy.
+Honesty is essential.
 It is absolutely critical that you are completely truthful on your application.
 Non-disclosure of a material fact (like a past illness or that you smoke) could invalidate your policy, meaning your family would receive nothing when they need it most.

 You can buy life insurance direct from an insurer, via a comparison website, or through an expert adviser or broker.
 While comparison sites are useful for a quick price check, they can't provide the crucial advice that ensures you're buying the right policy.